 My daughter absolutely LOVED this bread, so I’m fairly certain it’s kid-friendly… although it’s hard to have something with chocolate chips and a chocolate drizzle NOT be kid-friendly right?

-It’s perfect on it’s own, but I also like it with a little smear of salted butter.
-That sweet an salty combination is fabulous!
+It’s perfect on its own, but I also like it with a little smear of salted butter.
+That sweet and salty combination is fabulous!

 As the weather gets chillier and it seems more and more like Fall, I really hope you pick up a can of pumpkin and make this chocolate chip pumpkin bread!
 I know you’ll love it’s soft texture, and amazing spiced flavor!

 - Baked Vanilla Chai Donuts

 - Browned Butter Salted Caramel Sauce (this is also AMAZING on top of the pumpkin bread)

 Did you make this?
 Be sure to leave a review below and tag me @the_chunky_chef on Facebook and Instagram!